LambdaFiend/ImpLam/README.md

                   (h (PRED n) (PRED m))

 In case you're not familiar with iszero, mult or pred, I suggest you take a look at the encodings I gave.
 It will be all the more worthwhile if you read actual didactic documents.
 It's worth it to understand how these terms come to be.

-## Typing, Turing Completeness, Total Lambda Calculus, etc OVERVIEW ONLY

-Complicated and takes a while to think through how not to extend myself too far (also (and mainly, really) in order to avoid spouting nonsense).
-Update: Maybe I won't include this.
-Either that, or further simplification is on the way.

 # What is to be done (very much generally speaking)